meenakshirnair/Consultant360_PowerBI/README.md

 You can import it via **View → Themes → Browse for themes → Consultant360_Modern_Theme.json**.

 ### 🖼️ Screenshots
+📸 Download screenshots.zip to see all dashboard previews.
 | Page | Preview |
 |------|----------|
 | Executive Overview | ![Executive Overview](screenshots/ExecutiveOverview.png) |